RayDimn/Risk_Of_Rain_2_Expand/README.md

 You can now join people during a game.
 Typing `/list_survivors` in the game chat will display a popup list of available survivors.
 To choose one, press the `scoreboard key` and click on the survivor you want to play.

 Survivors that join during a game will also receive items and level up.

+You are now also able to revive teammates at any time, but at the cost of your own health.